-22. Will Hosts be required to send any notices to nearby properties?
+23. Are Hosts required to send any notices to nearby properties?

-Notice is required, but the Host will not be required to send the notices.
+Notice is required, but the Host is not required to send the notices.
 The TTC will mail notices to the owners of all neighbor properties adjacent and abutting, and if applicable, across a street or alleyway, of the exterior boundaries of the Host's Primary Residence address noted on the Registration Certificate, within seven (7) Days of issuance thereof.

-23. Will Vacation Rentals or Income Properties be allowed for STR use?
+24. Are Vacation Rentals or Income Properties allowed for STR use?